24/7 Helpline

 Legalising Drugs Doesn’t Work :Shooting Galleries

 No, we are not advocating shooting people addicted to drugs.
+The ongoing debate continues as evidence mounts that legalising drugs doesn’t work for public safety.

 Shooting galleries are places where injecting drug users can go to use in safety.
 They are warm, well lit with staff on hand to help in case of a medical emergency; however, legalising drugs doesn’t work to resolve all safety concerns.

 Sounds ideal, right?
 Still, the reality is that legalising drugs doesn’t work according to many studies.
+Wherever communities have tried shooting galleries, problems arise.
+People who inject drugs are often chaotic, street-homeless individuals who commit crimes to fund their addiction.

-When a shooting gallery opens up in an area, problems follow.
-Ambulances are a constant sight and people die, which illustrates that legalising drugs doesn’t work in reducing emergency incidents.
+Shooting galleries bring lots of problems.
+Consequently, ambulances are a constant sight and people die, which illustrates that legalising drugs doesn’t work in reducing emergency incidents.

 There will be those defending it and those against it, yet the evidence suggests legalising drugs doesn’t work to unite communities.